ellethee/argparseinator/docs/source/index.rst

 .. warning::

     My English really sucks!
-    So, if you wanna to correct this documentation or if you want to report some error.
-I'll very pleased to receive your suggestions.
+    So, if you wanna to correct this documentation or to report any error, I'll be very pleased to receive your suggestions.

     | email: luca800@gmail.com
     | documentation_